JKBero/Makers-Notes/Week_2.md

 | Request: Would you be willing...? |

 - know your feelings
 - know your needs

 - ask permission to give feedback, respect boundaries
 - state the purpose of you FB
 - give specific feedback
 - be direct and respectful
-- read someone's state
+- read someone's state.

 - Weigh it carefully; you can reject it if it's right to do so
 - Strive for learning in the feedback

-**Ultimately, it's all to help you grow and improve**
+**Ultimately, it's all to help you grow and improve**.

-- Weigh it carefully; you can reject it if it's right to do so
-- Strive for learning in the feedback

 --------------

-## workshop
+## Domain Modelling workshop

 ------------------